 When is the earliest you can submit your resignation to a company in Japan?

+This is not the legal requirement, though.
 The general rule is to hand in your resignation letter two weeks before your desired last day.
 This is according to the Japanese labor law, but policies vary from one company to another.

 It can also boil down to your employment type.
-If you are a regular employee, a two-week notice is fine, but some companies may enforce 3-month notice for fixed-term employees.
+If you are a regular employee, a two-week notice is fine, but some companies may enforce a 3-month notice for fixed-term employees.

 - Letter of resignation: 退職願 (taishoku nega)